huggingface/evaluate/metrics/perplexity/README.md

 {'perplexities': [8.182524681091309, 33.42122268676758, 27.012239456176758], 'mean_perplexity': 22.871995608011883}
 ```

-This metric's range is 0 and up.
+The range of this metric is [0, inf).
 A lower score is better.

 #### Values from Popular Papers